When I was a teen in the early 90s, certain things outside the grunge culture were considered cool.

 There is a seating area along the second floor of the SkyCenter which offers a unique vantage point to take in one of the best sights in all of East Tennessee.

 Have you walked the glass bridge in Gatlinburg?
+What did you think?
 Let us know in the comments.